jeffreyc86/youtravel/README.md

 ## Technologies Used

 The front end was built with vanilla `Javascript` and the back end was built using `Ruby on Rails` and `PostgreSQL`.
-Styling includes contributions from the `Bootstrap` library, as well as custom HTML & CSS. `YouTravel` relies on gifs, videos sourced from YouTube, and other imagery to guide users through the application.
+Styling includes contributions from the `Bootstrap` library, as well as custom HTML & CSS.
+The live link of `YouTravel` is deployed on [Netlify](https://www.netlify.com/) with [Heroku](https://www.heroku.com/) for the back end.

+`YouTravel` relies on gifs, videos sourced from YouTube, and other imagery to guide users through the application.

 ## Features
 `YouTravel` allows users to watch videos containing information, tips, and tricks about how & where to travel within various global cities.